Disinfecting Flooded Private Water Wells

-If your well has been flooded, it may be contaminated with bacteria, viruses, or parasites which can make you ill.
+If your well has been flooded, it may be contaminated with bacteria, viruses, or parasites that could make you ill.
 (For more information go to Bacterial Safety of Well Water.)
 Water from a flooded well cannot be regarded as safe for drinking or food preparation until the well and plumbing system have been flushed and disinfected, and a water test shows that it is safe.
-If you must use the well water for drinking or food preparation before the well has been disinfected and tested, the water must be brought to a full rolling boil, and then boiled for at least one more minute.
+If you must use the well water for drinking or food preparation before the well has been disinfected and tested, the water must be brought to a full rolling boil for at least one minute.
 Bottled water is another option.

 Important!
 Read all the Instructions Before Starting

 Caution: Well Pits can be very hazardous - people have died from asphyxiation or electrocution in well pits.
 Before entering any well pit, please obtain professional help or guidance on proper safety precautions.

 STEP 1.
 Make sure the electricity to the well pump is OFF.
 Inspect the well and pumping system for any visible damage or missing parts.
 If the well cap is missing or is not watertight, or the well casing (pipe) is damaged, debris or sediment may have entered the well.
 Starting the pump under such circumstances could damage the pump.
 If the well appears damaged, if electrical controls have been under water, or if you suspect that debris or sediment has entered the well, contact a licensed well contractor for a professional evaluation of the system.
 If the well appears to be undamaged, proceed to STEP 2.